Thinking of ways to market your small business can be overwhelming, especially when considering the cost and return on investment.

 Promotional giveaways are a tried-and-true way of building consumer awareness and getting your name out there, sometimes literally.
 There are old standards like balloons and t-shirts, and then there are more useful (and thus potentially more used) items like tote bags, umbrellas, and water bottles.

-At the end, make sure you talk about and publicize the results.
+In the end, make sure you talk about and publicize the results.
 People who missed out on that giveaway will know to keep their eyes open for the next one.

 It used to be that guerrilla marketing was the weapon of choice for scrappy startups and unorthodox small businesses, but those days are over.
 You can’t walk a block in the downtown of most cities without seeing posters, signage, and other elements of guerrilla marketing plastered everywhere by “street teams” hired by big marketing firms.